Wondering which plugins to install on your WordPress blog? But not sure which of the thousands of plugins you need?

 - 50+ opt-in form templates to get you started

 When I rebuilt my agencies lead generation setup, I used Thrive Leads.
-I created several different lead magnets and deployed opt-in forms that were tailored to topical categories.
+I created several different lead magnets and deployed opt-in forms that were tailored to my WordPress categories.

 … boosting email subscription rates by 300% in the process.